oglok/oglok.github.io/_posts/2016-11-16-Faxe_pxe-Driver-Workflow-on-TripleO.md

 ---
 layout: post
-title: How to Build RPMs (with Mock)
+title: How to use TripleO with fake_pxe driver
-subtitle: ...and contribute to RDO
+subtitle: ...and when to reboot servers
 bigimg: /img/tripleo.png
 ---